Man and two firefighters killed in fire at former RAF base named

 The Lord-Lieutenant of Oxfordshire, Marjorie Neasham Glasgow, said the King would want to “pass on his sincerest condolences to all those affected”.

-Members of the public started to lay flowers and tributes at the scene of the fire on Friday.
+Members of the public laid flowers and tributes at the scene of the fire on Friday.

-Three bouquets were laid under the Bicester Motion sign outside the former RAF base where a heavy police presence remains in place.

-A handwritten note read: “Thank you for your service.
-Our hearts are with the services and families.”

 A message left from Thames Valley Police read: “To my Red Light Family, in memory of two heroes.